+I’m a holistic psychotherapist and ordained interfaith minister with over 20 years of counseling and ceremony experience.
+My private practice integrates psychotherapy, writing, meditation, movement, natural elements, and traditional healing practices.
+I’ve been greatly influenced by a deep connection to nature, my Jewish background, the indigenous teachings I have had the honor of learning, the Tao Te Ching, transpersonal psychology, Buddhist philosophy, and all the wonderful mentors that have showed up throughout my life.
 I believe strongly in the importance of integration work.
 It is how we learn from our experiences and live our everyday lives that makes the real difference to healthy relationships, purposeful work, and overall well-being.
 I believe in ceremony as a way of honoring, celebrating, and grieving transitions in our lives and think it can be a helpful tool in conjunction with psychotherapy.
-I am also the author of Lessons of Labor (MSI Press: 2015) and faculty in the Integral Studies department at AOMA Graduate School of Integrative Medicine.
+I am also the author of Lessons of Labor (MSI Press: 2015) and When You're Having A Hard Time: The Little Book That Listens, and faculty in the Integral Studies department at AOMA Graduate School of Integrative Medicine.
 I do a lot of different things, but I love all my work.
 My intention is always to show up with full presence for each person.

 In addition to 1-1 holistic psychotherapy, I offer an online program called Release & Empower: Women Healing Themselves, Together.
 More information can be found on my website.